Slack for software developers

 - Work using agile methodologies and create efficient workflows.

-- Create internal integrations for your team.
+- Create internal integrations for your workspace.

 Keep reading to learn how your software development team can best leverage Slack. 🙌